 Though not offering guests a bed anymore, the Fairmont does have a restaurant and runs regular ghost tours of the upper floors.

-Established in 1895 and a former bordello and saloon, the Fairmont Hotel in Deadwood South Dakota has seen its fair share of seedy and troubled clientele.
+Established in 1895 and a former bordello and saloon, the Fairmont Hotel in Deadwood, South Dakota, has seen its fair share of seedy and troubled clientele.
 One particular story tells of a woman named Margaret Broadwater, who used to work at the bordello.
-She is reported to have committed suicide jumping out of the third-floor window after finding out she was pregnant.
+She is reported to have committed suicide by jumping out of the third-floor window after finding out she was pregnant.
 Her ghost is known to lurk around the hotel in the shadows.

 There’s also believed to be the ghost of a little boy who has made himself known to guests in pictures.